-Any program beneficiaries, contractors, or other parties and participants involved in the implementation and execution of CDBG-DR Housing programs to which AFHM Plan requirements apply, should rely on the AFHM Plan to guide outreach and engagement activities and requirements related to the project as mentioned in the section above.
-Affirmative marketing includes special outreach and advertising efforts designed to communicate the availability of housing units to those groups or individuals who would qualify but may be less likely to apply for assistance.11 This applies to certain housing programs such as the Multifamily Reconstruction, Repair, and Resilience Program; Social Interest Housing Program; and CDBG-DR Gap to LIHTC Program, all funded by CDBG-DR.
+Any program beneficiaries, contractors, or other parties and participants involved in the implementation and execution of CDBG-DR/MIT Housing programs to which AFHM Plan requirements apply, should rely on the AFHM Plan to guide outreach and engagement activities and requirements related to the project as mentioned in the section above.
+Affirmative marketing includes special outreach and advertising efforts designed to communicate the availability of housing units to those groups or individuals who would qualify but may be less likely to apply for assistance.
+13 This applies to certain housing programs such as the SIH and LIHTC Programs, funded by CDBG-DR/MIT.

-Affirmative Marketing activities must commence at least ninety (90) days prior to initial or renewed occupancy for new construction or substantial rehabilitation activities.12
+Affirmative Marketing activities must commence at least ninety (90) days prior to initial or renewed occupancy for new construction or substantial rehabilitation activities.14

-Subrecipients or contractors seeking guidance or assistance in establishing or implementing the AFHM Plan should consult with HUD FHEO Handbook 8025.1.13
+Subrecipients or contractors seeking guidance or assistance in establishing or implementing the AFHM Plan should consult with HUD FHEO Handbook 8025.1.15